Procurement risks: your lack of due diligence can lead to harm

 Risk #3 – Find sustainable lines of supply

 Seek out suppliers with long, successful backgrounds in their business.
-Find companies that are economically sound and socially conscious, using fair labour practices and promoting sustainable resources.
+Find economically sound and socially conscious companies, using fair labour practices and promoting sustainable resources.
 It harmed the organisation when it discovered that a supplier was using child labour or other unethical or illegal methods to produce their goods.
 Implement a code of conduct with expectations for your contractors, suppliers and vendors, and review them regularly to ensure they follow your guidelines.

 Risk #4 – Have backup suppliers in place